pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2009.md

 ## 2009-07-01 05:56:43 - asb_india - Parsing mutiple line
 Hello,

-I am trying to parse multiple lines means line with breaks
+I am trying to parse multiple lines means line with breaks For eg :

-For eg : 'my name is
+    my name is
     asb

-i live on earth'
+    i live on earth

 Clearly it have the character '\n'
 So i made code like this

     tokens = '(' + delimitedList(OneOrMore(Word(alphanums  + ' _ ' + '\n')),',',combine=True) + ')'
     print tokens.parseString('(dfdfdf,dfdfd,dfdf)')